fmaseda/DEEPsc/README.md

 ## Determining predictive reproducibility

-To quantify the performance of a given method on actual scRNA-seq data where the origin is unknown, we also define a quantity called the predictive reproducibility, determined from a k-fold cross validation scheme where we split the reference atlas into k different folds, each containing some number of genes, then map the cells using all but one fold.
-We then use the heatmap of correspondence scores for each method to reconstruct each gene in the dropped out fold.
-To do this, we use the `CalculatePredictiveReproducibility()` function.
+To quantify the performance of a given method on actual scRNA-seq data where the origin is unknown, we also define a quantity called the predictive reproducibility, determined from a k-fold cross validation scheme where we split the genes into k different folds, then map the cells using all but one fold.
+We then use the heatmap of correspondence scores for each method to reconstruct the expression of each gene in the dropped out fold in both the atlas (using the scRNA-seq data) and the scRNA-seq data (using the atlas).
+To accommodate the sparsity of data, we calculate the predictive reproducibility separately for cells or positions with zero expression and for those with nonzero expression.
+This results in four values, giving a comprehensive measure of the predictive power of a given method.
+To generate the predictive reproducibility, we use the `CalculatePredictiveReproducibility()` function.
 For example, to determine the predictive reproducibility of DistMap using 5-fold cross validation, call
 ```
-[pred_rep, array, values] = CalculatePredictiveReproducibility('distmap',MyAtlas,SCD,'numFolds',5)
+[pred_rep, array_SCD, array_Atlas, rec_SCD, rec_Atlas] = CalculatePredictiveReproducibility('distmap',MyAtlas,SCD,'numFolds',5)
 ```
-where the second output is a 1xC array of the cell-by-cell predictive reproducibility, and the third output is the reconstructed atlas obtained by k-fold CV.
+where the second and third outputs are a 2xC and 2xP array of the cell-by-cell and position-by-position predictive reproducibility, and the fourth and fifth outputs are the reconstructed scRNA-seq data and atlas produced by the k-fold CV.

 Note that to determine the predictive reproducibility of a DEEPsc network, additional training is required since the mapping with only a subset of genes cannot be done with the original network.
 Indeed for k-fold CV, k separate networks must be trained.
-To train a DEEPsc network to determine predictive reproducibility, use
+To train a group of DEEPsc networks to determine predictive reproducibility, use
 ```
 [nets, indices] = TrainDEEPscPredRep(MyAtlas,'numFolds',k)
 ```